ULCompSoc/constitution/constitution.md

 The Society shall comply with the Clubs and Societies Executive Club and Society Protocol in Legal Proceedings, a copy of which is attached as a schedule to this Constitution.

+### 11.1 Data Privacy
+The Committee shall do the utmost to comply with the General Data Protection Regulation and any other relevant data privacy regulations.
+Data protection of our members is of extreme importance to the society.
+The society aims to protect any personal data held on the Skynet cluster or elsewhere in the society’s possession.

 12 Interpretation
 =================